-But we need to take a more detailed and differentiated approach to which data analyses can deliver added value, and also grant the data subjects involved a right to self-determination.
+But on the other hand, society also needs to step back and take a more detailed and differentiated approach to which data analyses can deliver added value, and also grant the data subjects involved a right to self-determination.
 Who is going to explain to a cancer patient that a study or a therapy has been defeated by the traps of complex data protection regulations?
 How do we want to achieve a reduction in traffic deaths, without making use of data and algorithms, which naturally make it possible to temporarily correlate people, places, and further information?
 In his article, “AI, Human Rights, and Algorithmic Transparency”, Michael Rotert, eco’s Honorary President, explores such ethical conundrums and outlines how the Council of Europe is seeking to respond to these.

 When we talk about innovation and new worlds of work, we should also see our responsibility to design these in a way that makes sense and is proportionate for the people involved.